BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 One interesting parallel here is that:
 Langie/Macbeth spend the pages preceding the "test" cipher discussing Playfair, and then provide the reader with an unsolved playfair as a challenge.

-In D'A's C&C he spends the pages preceding his "challenge" cipher discussing Dictionary codes, and then provides the reader with an unsovled cipher as challenge.
-If d'A was intentionally mirroring the previous work (including a challenge cipher), then he may have also intentionally preceded his cipher with a chapter on the type of cipher that he used (eg. Dictionary/Book Cipher)?
+In D'A's C&C he spends the pages preceding his "challenge" cipher discussing Dictionary codes, and then provides the reader with an unsolved cipher as challenge.
+If D'A was intentionally mirroring the previous work (including a challenge cipher), then he may have also intentionally preceded his cipher with a chapter on the type of cipher that he used (eg. Dictionary/Book Cipher)?
 Just a Thought.

-Also, d'A is almost more known as a cartographer and the author of "Maps" more than he is known as a cryptologist.
+Also, D'A is almost more known as a cartographer and the author of "Maps" more than he is known as a cryptologist.
 So isn't it interestingly that in this book published 17 years prior says in reference to book ciphers
 > the first thing to do - and it is not easy - is to determine the exact meaning of the two numbers ... as when preparing a survey map of a country it is first necessary to calculate with the utmost accuracy the height and distance of two given points, to form a base on which the triangulation of the whole region may be effected...

 ## Transposition of Dictionary Positions
-This book got me thinking though, removing the 6,7,8,9,(0) _was_ a bit arbitrary in the sense that we were just guessing, and as d'A himself notes using nulls to throw people off really only works if you're "in the secret" which we are firmly not.
+This book got me thinking though, removing the 6,7,8,9,(0) _was_ a bit arbitrary in the sense that we were just guessing, and as D'A himself notes using nulls to throw people off really only works if you're "in the secret" which we are firmly not.
 He does spend some time discussing transposition ciphers prior to his dictionary...what if we treat each 5 digit number as a full sequence, but in the wrong order?
 How many permutations of each letter pair are there, and what happens to the full sequence if the same transpositional rules are applied to each sequence?
 Which number has the least permutations?

 I _think_ the answer to that final question is 92000, the last number in the sequence.
 Using some quick scripting I found that there's 20 unique permutations of the number 92000:
 ```